 But a successful fork doesn't mean that Ethereum's woes are finished.
 Hacker and Cornell University researcher Emin Gün Sirer noted in a blog on Tuesday that the hard fork's new code depends on trusting the old DAO, except for the one glitch that supposedly allowed the hacker to steal the millions.
 If the rot is deeper than initially thought, this could spell trouble for Ethereum.
 A second hard fork may not be as palatable to the community.

+Some virtual currency exchanges are set to begin processing deposits and withdrawals of ether later today, however, and the value of ether is slowly climbing.
 For now, at least, it seems like Ethereum has survived its first trial by fire.